GaloisInc/saw-script/doc/manual/manual.md

 mir_verify m "statics::f" [] false f_spec z3;
 ~~~

+In order to use a specification involving mutable static items for
+compositional verification, it is required to specify the value of all mutable
+static items using the `mir_points_to` command in the specification's
+postconditions.
+For more details on this point, see the [Compositional
+Verification and Mutable Global
+Variables](#compositional-verification-and-mutable-global-variables) section.

 ## Preconditions and Postconditions

 Sometimes a function is only well-defined under certain conditions, or